Ear hematomas are by far the most costly because they require surgery to correct.

 Food allergies, in particular, may cause your cat to scratch its head or neck.

-Feline allergies are difficult to identify and treat, especially since they can change throughout a cat’s life.
+Feline allergies are difficult to identify and treat, significantly, since they can change throughout a cat’s life.

 If you suspect your cat has allergies, visit your veterinarian for a complete history and physical examination.